MolSimGroup/rotationaldiffusion/README.rst

 The full documentation is available at: https://rotationaldiffusion.readthedocs.io

-A comprehensive tutorial demonstrating the main functionalities of the package is included in the documentation.
+A slightly older but comprehensive tutorial demonstrating the main functionalities of the package is included in the documentation.
+Further, a user guide and more advanced API documentation are currently being developed.

 Citation
 --------